This article will discuss the following:

 A DFARS compliance checklist is a tool used in performing self-assessments to evaluate if a company with a DoD contract is implementing security standards from NIST SP 800-171 as part of the process for ensuring compliance with DFARS clause 252.204-7012, “Safeguarding Covered Defense Information and Cyber Incident Reporting.”

-Below are sample questionnaires you can use for your DFARS self-assessment checklist.
-These questions are derived from the “Self Assessment Handbook – NIST Handbook 162” provided by the NIST:
+Below are sample questions you can use for your DFARS compliance self-assessment checklist.
+These questions are derived from the “Self-Assessment Handbook NIST– Handbook 162” provided by the NIST:

 - Does the company have an authentication mechanism?